MikeA1/pedi-crisis/README.md

    - `phonegap serve` should output something like _listening on 192.168.0.5:3000_
       - Debug in a browser by navigating to the above IP address
       - Debug on iOS and Android with the [PhoneGap Developer](http://docs.phonegap.com/getting-started/2-install-mobile-app/) mobile app,
-         - If a Windows user, you may need to open port 3000 in Windows Firewall.
+         - Windows: you may need to open port 3000 in Windows Firewall.

 # Build